zcash/zcash/doc/book/src/dev/platform-tier-policy.md

 patches that fail to build for a platform.
 Thus, we place requirements that ensure the platform will not block forward progress of the Zcash project.

-A proposed new tier 2 platform must be reviewed and approved by the ECC core team based on these requirements.
+A proposed new tier 2 platform MUST be reviewed and approved by the ECC core team based on these requirements.

-In addition, the ECC infrastructure team must approve the integration of the platform into Continuous Integration (CI), and the tier 2 CI-related requirements.
-This review and approval may take place in a PR adding the platform to CI, or simply by an infrastructure team member reporting the outcome of a team discussion.
+In addition, the ECC infrastructure team MUST approve the integration of the platform into Continuous Integration (CI), and the tier 2 CI-related requirements.
+This review and approval MAY take place in a PR adding the platform to CI, or simply by an infrastructure team member reporting the outcome of a team discussion.

-- A tier 2 platform must have value to people other than its proponents.
-(It may still be a niche platform, but it must not be exclusively useful for an inherently closed group.)
+- A tier 2 platform MUST have value to people other than its proponents.
+(It MAY still be a niche platform, but it MUST NOT be exclusively useful for an inherently closed group.)
-- A tier 2 platform must have a designated team of developers (the "platform maintainers") supporting it, without the need for a paid support contract.
+- A tier 2 platform MUST have a designated team of developers (the "platform maintainers") supporting it, without the need for a paid support contract.
-- The platform must not place undue burden on Zcash developers not specifically concerned with that platform.
+- The platform MUST NOT place undue burden on Zcash developers not specifically concerned with that platform.
 Zcash developers are expected to not gratuitously break a tier 2 platform, but are not expected to become experts in every tier 2 platform, and are not expected to provide platform-specific implementations for every tier 2 platform.
-- The platform must build reliably in CI, for all components that ECC's CI considers mandatory.
+- The platform MUST build reliably in CI, for all components that ECC's CI considers mandatory.
 - All requirements for tier 3 apply.

-A tier 2 platform may be demoted or removed if it no longer meets these requirements.
+A tier 2 platform MAY be demoted or removed if it no longer meets these requirements.

 ## Tier 1 platform policy